 The crew for the comedy movie Without a Paddle described character actor Abraham Benrubi (6'7" and built like a padded bank vault) as one of the best-natured actors they'd ever worked with.
 His character in the film was a hulking thug.

 The Hickory Horned Devil caterpillar, the largest caterpillar in North America and larval form of the regal or royal walnut moth, is five inches long, covered in menacing-looking spines from head to end, and yet it's completely and totally harmless.
 Also doubles as an inversion of Killer Rabbit.

 The whale shark.
 Not only the biggest shark, but the biggest fish alive today, period, at forty feet long.
 Gentle towards human divers - indeed, one of the most docile and gentlest marine animals any diver would have the fortune to encounter, and friend to all living things except its natural prey - plankton.
-The Megamouth shark also qualifies.
+The Megamouth shark also qualifies, as does the Basking shark.
 You see, not everything is worse with sharks.

 Manta rays.
 Huge, harmless, and beautiful to watch.

 A smaller example is the Mola Mola, aka Ocean Sunfish.
 These odd-looking creatures grow to about the size of a car, but subsist entirely on jellyfish and crustaceans, and are very curious and gentle, often examining divers and even letting them touch them.